 The Empowering Educators professional development initiative is designed for PK-12 Catholic school teacher-leaders.

-- August 3-4, 2022: Professional development participants will meet in-person on the Boston College campus from 9 a.m. to 3 p.m.
+- Summer 2023: Professional development participants will meet in-person on the Boston College campus from 9 a.m. to 3 p.m.

-- Participants will meet in teacher-leadership teams and in professional learning communities (PLCs) montly (September 2022 - May 2023).
+- Participants will meet in teacher-leadership teams and in professional learning communities (PLCs) monthly (September 2023 - May 2024).
 Dates will be determined based on participant availability.